RenderKit/ospray/doc/mpi.md

 However, OSPRay uses multiple MPI connected nodes to evenly distribute frame rendering work, where each node contains a full copy of all scene data.
-This method is most effective for scenes which can fit into memory, but are very expensive to render: for example, path tracing with many samples-per-pixel is very compute heavy, making it a good situation to use the offload feature.
+This method is most effective for scenes which can fit into memory, but are expensive to render: for example, path tracing with many samples-per-pixel is compute heavy, making it a good situation to use the offload feature.
 This can be done with any application which already uses OSPRay for local rendering without the need for any code changes.